szilagyipeter99/embeddedsystems/7_OTA/README.md

 ## Basic HTTP OTA update flow

 1. Connect the device to a Wi-Fi network
+2. Visit a remote URL to fetch the latest version number
+3. If the current version is older than the latest, continue
-2. Request a firmware image from a remote URL
+4. Request a firmware image from another remote URL
-3. Download the .bin file into an available OTA partition
+5. Download the .bin file into an available OTA partition
-4. Set the new partition as bootable
+6. Set the new partition as bootable
-5. Restart the device
+7. Restart the device
-6. Boot into the updated firmware if the update was successful
+8. Boot into the updated firmware if the update was successful

 ## Neccessary `sdkconfig` settings: